 There are two types of fluoride:

 Topical fluoride is administered in our office and helps strengthen your enamel and wash away excess food and bacteria.
 Strong and healthy enamel shields your teeth from tooth decay.
-Dr. Asil encourages his patients to get topical fluoride treatments two times a year.
+Dr. Petri encourages her patients to get topical fluoride treatments two times a year.

 Systemic fluoride protects teeth that have surfaced and those still growing under your gums.
 Fluoride rich food and drinks are a great way to shield your teeth and protect your gums from tooth decay.
 Each bite and sip coats your mouth with fluoride.
 Sometimes, however, food and drinks don’t contain enough fluoride to properly fight tooth decay.
 You can also get a systemic fluoride in a gel or drop form, which are commonly usd for toddlers and those who don’t have teeth yet.
 This helps create a healthy environment for teeth to grow.